 Breaking up with your boyfriend can be a heart-wrenching experience as those in their initial stages of a relationship are still basking in the novelty of it all, and the unwavering affection, attention, and other benefits come with these kinds of relationships.
-However, as with other things in life, not everything works out, and you have probably been left wondering, "How do I break up with my boyfriend?"
-If you've realized that the relationship you're in isn't right for you, you might not know precisely how to break the news to him, as this next step can be just as difficult as deciding to end the relationship in the first place.
+However, as with other things in life, not everything works out, and you have probably been left wondering, "How do I break up with my boyfriend? or How to break up with someone I love" If you've realized that the relationship you're in isn't right for you, you might not know precisely how to break the news to him, as this next step can be just as difficult as deciding to end the relationship in the first place.

 Then, there is another portion of the breakup process that you have to face after you have managed to let him know that you no longer wish to see him and that you believe it would be best to go your separate ways: the aftermath of losing that person.
 For whatever reasons you may have chosen to break up with your boyfriend, that doesn't mean that the split still can't be painful for you, and you may feel moments of weakness where you wish to be back with them and will make attempts to contact them.
 Moving on is the second part of the process and often the most difficult part.
 If you have decided to break up with your boyfriend, here are some tips on how to do so successfully and how to move on from the relationship after you have broken it off.